|

 if the sustained pace is too fast or hard it doesn't benefit the

-doesn't produce the long-term, sustainable feel-good factor of an
+doesn't produce the long-term, sustainable feel-good factor of 30-40

 be aimed at tiring the dog out so that it has no energy left to